chapter two

 • Identifying the technologies for securing sensitive application credentials

-All applications, whether a million-line monolith or a thousand-line microservice must solve various security problems such as the following four:
+All applications, whether they’re million-line monoliths or thousand-line microservices, must solve various security problems.
+Here are four:

 • Securing communication channels